inasafe/inasafe-doc/docs/source/road-map/rolled-over-2012.rst

 prototype to do with appearance of automatically generated map, extensibility and maintenance.
 The transition to |project_name| also allows for the inclusion of fatality estimates.
-The replacement was developed by Tim Sutton in Q3/Q4 of 2012 and is running at AIFDR-AusAID.
+The replacement was developed by Tim Sutton in Q3/Q4 of 2012 and is running at |AIFDR| and AusAID.
 Still outstanding is obtaining feedback from BNPB on the design and deployment at BNPB.